Benjamin G. Davis

-Associate Professor Benjamin Davis University of Toledo College of Law, a faculty member since 2003 and tenured since 2008, is a graduate of Harvard College (BA) and Harvard Law School and Harvard Business School (JD-MBA) where he was Articles Editor of the Harvard International Law Journal.
-Professor Davis teaches in the areas of Contracts, Alternative Dispute Resolution, Arbitration, Public International Law, and International Business Transactions.
+Professor Benjamin Davis joined the College of Law faculty in 2003 and retired on Jan.
+31, 2021.
+He is a graduate of Harvard College (B.A.), Harvard Law School (J.D), and Harvard Business School (M.B.A.) where he was articles editor of the Harvard International Law Journal.
+Professor Davis taught in the areas of contracts, commercial law, alternative dispute resolution, arbitration, public international law, international business transactions, and 3L extended bar preparation.

 Prior to joining the faculty, Professor Davis was an Associate Professor at Texas Wesleyan (now Texas A & M) University School of Law.
 Between 1983 and 1986, he worked in Paris, France as a Development Consultant in West Africa, and as a Strategic Business Consultant with Mars and Co in Europe.
 In 1986, he became the American Legal Counsel at the International Court of Arbitration of the International Chamber of Commerce where he supervised directly or indirectly over 5000 international commercial arbitration and mediation cases, made filings before courts around the world on behalf of the ICC, assisted with the drafting of arbitration laws in countries such as India and Sri Lanka, and led conferences in Eastern and Western Europe, North America, and Asia.
 From 1989-1993 he led the creation of the International Court of Arbitrationís original Case Management System in the transition from DOS to Windowns environment and which remains a robust base for the subsequent two generations of technology development at the Court.
 In 1995-1996 he led the development of the internet strategy of the court.
 In 1996, he was promoted to Director, Conference Programmes and Manager of the Institute of World Business Law where he organized training sessions on international contracts, dispute resolution, project finance, and electronic commerce.